Plate Surrender in North CarolinaCompare Car Insurance Quotes in 3 Steps

 After moving to North Carolina you must register your vehicle at the expiration of the time granted by the reciprocity agreement between your former state and North Carolina or when you begin employment, whichever occurs first.
 Register at your county’s local DMV office.
 You do not have to surrender your old license plates unless required by your former state.

 For more on North Carolina and everything it has to offer visit our relocation guide.

 After moving, you must surrender your North Carolina license plates.
-You can do this in person, at any DMV office.
+Mail plate to:

 Know what to expect before moving.
 Visit our Moving Out of North Carolina page.